RasmusKoit/pipar/README.md

 ## Designed PCBs

+Seperated all the PCBs into their own folders for easier management.

-Currently, both Pipar and Pipar Flake are designed to be manufactured together but used separately.
+~~Currently, both Pipar and Pipar Flake are designed to be manufactured together but used separately.
 Both PCBs are designed to be used with Choc v1 switches and hotswap sockets.
-The PCBs are built to be wireless.
+The PCBs are built to be wireless.~~

-### Pipar
+### Pipar ja Sool (Pepper and Salt)

 > [!NOTE]
 > Pipar Miryoku builds can be found here: [[RasmusKoit/miryoku_zmk]](https://github.com/RasmusKoit/miryoku_zmk/actions/workflows/build-example-pipar.yml)
 > [![Build Example Pipar](https://github.com/RasmusKoit/miryoku_zmk/actions/workflows/build-example-pipar.yml/badge.svg)](https://github.com/RasmusKoit/miryoku_zmk/actions/workflows/build-example-pipar.yml)

-The **Pipar** is a 36-key split wireless keyboard with a 3x5+3 layout with a dongle.
+The **Pipar ja Sool** is a 36-key split wireless keyboard with a 3x5+3 layout with a dongle.
 It features:

 - **Microcontrollers**: XIAO BLE for both halves and a dongle.
 - **Switches**: Ambients Silent Kailh Low Profile Nocturnal Choc Switches.
 - **Sockets**: Kailh Hotswap sockets for easy switch replacement.
 - **Key Layout**: Pipar uses Miryoku default key layout.

-#### Pipar Pictures
+#### Pipar ja Sool Pictures

 ![Pipar top](.extra/pipar_prod_top.jpg)
 ![Pipar side](.extra/pipar_prod_side.jpg)
 ![Pipar case](.extra/pipar_prod_case.png)

-#### Pipar Design Details
+#### Pipar ja Sool Design Details

 - **Layout**: Splayed split keyboard with a 3x5+3 layout.
   - **Thumb Cluster**: Three keys on each half.